-To get those GBA Pokémon over into Pokémon HOME, you'll need a 4th generation game to act as a middleman of sorts.
-This is so you can eventually transfer to the Pokémon Bank.
+To get those GBA Pokémon over into Pokémon HOME, you'll need a fourth-generation game to act as a middleman of sorts.
+This is so you can eventually transfer to the Pokémon Bank.(opens in new tab)

-Once those Pokémon of yours are transferred to a 4th generation game, you'll need to get them to a 5th generation game so that you can use the Poké Transporter app and get them into the Pokémon Bank.
+Once those Pokémon of yours are transferred to a fourth-generation game, you'll need to get them to a fifth-generation game so that you can use the Poké Transporter app and get them into the Pokémon Bank.(opens in new tab)

-Only 6th and 7th generation games are compatible with the Pokémon Bank, so although you won't technically be using one during the transfer process, you'll need one inserted into your 3DS so that the app can load everything up properly.
+Only sixth- and seventh-generation games are compatible with the Pokémon Bank, so although you won't technically be using one during the transfer process, you'll need one inserted into your 3DS so that the app can load everything up properly.

 Get the best of iMore in in your inbox, every day!